skokhan/SupplyChainEfficiencyProject/README.md

 ## Objective

 Analyze supply chain performance using a real-world dataset.
-The project integrates Excel (Power Query), Power BI, Python automation, machine learning, and generative AI to deliver a complete analytics solution with actionable insights.
+The project integrates Excel, Power Query, Power BI, Python automation, machine learning, and generative AI to deliver a complete analytics solution with actionable insights.

 ## Tech Stack